*POSTPONED* 2020 Public Transit Short Courses

 High quality public transit is the linchpin of liveable cities.
 Not only does it enhance mobility, accessibility, economic productivity, public health and safety in modern cities, but it also plays an instrumental role in combating serious environmental challenges at the local and global scales.
 However, the provision of attractive public transit continues to face numerous challenges such as low-density land use due to continuous suburbanization, deteriorating level of service due to rising road congestion and constrained financial resources, to name a few.
 Given the challenges facing public transit, it is essential for transit planners to acquire advanced analytical skills and knowledge to aid them in the planning of attractive and efficient public transit systems.
 At the same time, advanced technology such as Intelligent Transportation Systems (ITS) is playing an increasingly important role in the planning and operations of public transit, and needs to be fully integrated into internal business processes.

 The University of Toronto Transportation Research Institute is offering two back-to-back courses designed to provide participants with knowledge on key concepts and best practices related to public transit service planning and technology.
-The first course, Public Transit Planning and ITS (August 17-18), provides an overview of key concepts and best practices related to transit planning, network and service design, service standards, transit and land use, and the application of ITS technologies.
-The second course, Public Transit Modelling (August 19), provides a complementary but more focused and advanced exploration of tools that can be used for forecasting demand at both the system and route levels, transit assignment, and microsimulation-based analysis.
+The first course, Public Transit Planning and ITS (two days), provides an overview of key concepts and best practices related to transit planning, network and service design, service standards, transit and land use, and the application of ITS technologies.
+The second course, Public Transit Modelling (one day), provides a complementary but more focused and advanced exploration of tools that can be used for forecasting demand at both the system and route levels, transit assignment, and microsimulation-based analysis.
 The courses will be taught by leading transit planning researchers and practitioners and will provide a balanced perspective on transit systems planning and ITS, including both state-of-the-art techniques and practical perspectives.

 Short Course Leaders